OWASP/OdTM/README.md

 # Ontology-driven threat modelling (OdTM) framework

-The ontology-driven threat modelling (OdTM) framework implements an ontological approach to threat modelling (architectural/design security analysis) of computer systems.
+The ontology-driven threat modelling (OdTM) framework implements an ontological approach to the threat modelling (architectural/design security analysis) of computer systems.

 The ontological approach has two general benefits.
 Firstly, it enables formalization of security related knowledge